So you want to learn oil painting? I prepared this comprehensive guide to help you on your journey.

 - They are versatile.
 You can vary the drying time and consistency of your paint dramatically using paint thinners and additional oil.
 This allows you to work with a wide range of painting techniques, including blending, glazing and scumbling.

 - They were favored by the all-time greats of painting.
-It is hard to argue a downside of using oil paints when so many amazing artists used them to such success.
+It is hard to argue the downside of using oil paints when so many amazing artists used them to such success.

 - Oil paintings seem to be held in higher regard by art collectors compared to acrylic paintings (there are some exceptions to this of course).